 Shuttle.
 It is called the SES (Shuttle Engineering Simulator).

 Here I stand outside the simulator.
-Behind me is visible the nose
+Behind me is visible the

 of the simulated Space Shuttle.

 The black objects are large display monitors that allow the astronaut